-A person who performs self-compliance inspections, repairs or testing at any gasoline transfer and dispensing facility, including, but not limited to, the activities for normal operation and maintenance, performance testing, reverification testing and those following a driveoff, shall provide to the owner/operator all records listed below, as applicable, at the end of each day when the service is provided.
-The owner/operator shall maintain all records listed below and any other test results or maintenance records that are required to demonstrate compliance on site for a period of at least two years (or five years for Title V facilities).
+A person who performs the installation of components, self-compliance inspections, repairs or testing at any gasoline transfer and dispensing facility, including, but not limited to, the activities for normal operation and maintenance, performance testing, reverification testing and those following a drive-off, shall provide to the owner/operator all records listed below, as applicable, at the end of each day when the service is provided.
+The owner/operator of any retail or non-retail gasoline transfer and dispensing facility shall maintain all records listed below and any other test results or maintenance records that are required to demonstrate compliance on site for a period of at least two years (or five years for Title V facilities).
 Notwithstanding, records for non-retail gasoline dispensing facilities that are unmanned may be kept at other locations approved by the Executive Officer.
-All records shall be made available to the District personnel upon request both on site during inspections and offsite as specified.
+All records shall be made available to the Executive Officer upon request both on site during inspections and offsite as specified.

-- (A) Records of all defective components identified or repaired during self-compliance inspections. - (B) Repair logs, which shall include: - (i) Date and time of each repair. - (ii) The name of the person(s) who performed the repair, and, if applicable, the name, address and phone number of the person's employer. - (iii) Description of service performed. - (iv) Each component that was repaired, serviced, or removed, including the required component identification information pursuant to subparagraph (c)(3)(A). - Each component that was installed as replacement, if applicable, including the required component identification information pursuant to subparagraph (c)(3)(A). - (vi) Receipts for parts used in the repair and, if applicable, work orders, which shall include the name and signature of the person responsible for performing the repairs. - (C) Records of tests, which shall include: - (i) Date and time of each test. - (ii) District confirmation number of notifications. - (iii) Name, affiliation, address and phone number of the person(s) who performed the test. - (iv) Test data and calibration data for all equipment used. - (v) Date and time each test is completed and the facility owner/operator is notified of the results.
-For a test that fails, a description of the reasons for the test failure shall also be included. - (vi) For a retest following a failed performance or reverification test, description of repairs performed pursuant to subparagraph (e)(6)(B). - (vii) Copies of test reports in District approved format. - (D) Monthly gasoline throughput records.

-(f) Test Methods
+- (A) Records of all components installed, defective components identified or repaired during self-compliance inspections.

+- (B) Repair logs, which shall include:

+- (i) Date and time of each repair.

+- (ii) The name of the person(s) who performed the repair, and, if applicable, the name, address and phone number of the person's employer. - (iii) Description of service performed. - (iv) Each component that was installed, repaired, serviced, or removed, including the required component identification information pursuant to subparagraph (c)(3)(A). - (v) Each component that was installed as replacement, if applicable, including the required component identification information pursuant to subparagraph (c)(3)(A). - (vi) Receipts for parts used in the repair and, if applicable, work orders, which shall include the name and signature of the person responsible for performing the repairs. - (C) Records of tests, which shall include: - (i) Date and time of each test. - (ii) District confirmation number of notifications. - (iii) Name, affiliation, address and phone number of the person(s) who performed the test. - (iv) Test data and calibration data for all equipment used. - (v) Date and time each test is completed and the facility owner/operator is notified of the results.
+For a test that fails, a description of the reasons for the test failure shall also be included. - (vi) For a retest following a failed performance or reverification test, description of repairs performed pursuant to subparagraph (e)(4)(B). - (vii) Copies of test reports in District approved format. - (D) Monthly gasoline throughput records. - (E) Records to prove that the installer/contractor that installed or altered the eEnhanced vVapor rRecovery equipment has successfully completed a manufacturer training program and any relevant state certification program applicable to the Phase I and Phase II eEnhanced vVapor rRecovery systems and associated components as specified in subparagraph (c)(3)(A). - (f) Performance and Reverification Test Methods